Yume Hoshijima

 In my spare time, I spend lots of time outdoors: I train for standard-distance triathlons, and I explore the Bay Area’s numerous parks.
 I’m a news junkie who prizes and hoards interesting and occasionally useful information.
 If not for my belief that today’s grave environmental problems require legal responses, I would have been an aerospace, civil, or mechanical engineer: I’m fascinated by complicated machines, civil infrastructure, and technology in general.

-I believe that the rule of law is of paramount importance and that attorneys have a sacrosanct obligation to uphold our civic institutions and the quality of justice, especially given the democratic backsliding we are seeing today.
+I believe that the rule of law is of paramount importance and that attorneys have a sacrosanct obligation to uphold the quality of justice, especially given the Trump Administration’s unprecedented attacks on our constitutional order and civic institutions.
+Attorneys have a special duty to stand up for members of minority groups who have been the first to be targeted with abuses of power.

 Please don’t hesitate to get in touch at yume.hoshijima [at] aya.yale.edu.